cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 With Wordhoard, you can:

-* Look up books by title, author, genre, keyword, or month added, while making purchasing decisions or recommending books to a friend
+* Look up books by title, author, genre, keyword, or the month and year it was added to your collection, while making purchasing decisions or recommending books to a friend
 * Add, modify, or delete books in your book collection to keep it up to date
 * Add, update, or delete users in your account (admin only).